How to Apply

 Clinical Research Therapist:

-- Conduct participant assessments prior to and after group participation, including preparation of assessment materials, scheduling assessments, maintaining a database to track participants, and conducting qualitative interviews with participants
+Conduct participant assessments (via phone) prior to and after group participation, including preparation of assessment materials, scheduling assessments, maintaining a database to track participants, and conducting qualitative interviews with participants

 Clinical Supervision and Coaching:

-- Assist in all logistics of planning community provider trainings and co-facilitate provider trainings
+Assist with planning community provider trainings and co-facilitate provider trainings

 Community Outreach and Recruitment

-- Periodically assist with recruitment of participants into HomeFront Strong by attending military/veteran-related events and presenting about the program.
-Please note, some of these events occur on evenings/weekend at various locations throughout the state.
+Periodically assist with recruitment of participants into HomeFront Strong by attending military/veteran-related events and presenting about the program.

 The following qualifications are required for this position:

-- Master’s degree in Social Work, Counseling, Psychology, or a similar discipline
+Master’s degree in Social Work, Counseling, Psychology, or a similar discipline with 4-5 years of recent experience in the field

 The following qualifications are preferred, although not required:

-- Fully licensed in Social Work, Counseling, Psychology, or a similar discipline, strongly desired.
+Strongly prefer full licensure in Social Work, Counseling, Psychology, or a similar discipline

 This is a full-time position.
 However, strong candidates wanting less than full-time work will also be considered.
-Work schedule will vary, with an expectation of ~2 nights weekly for groups, and periodic weekends to attend recruitment events.
+Work schedule will vary, with an expectation of ~1-2 nights weekly for groups.

 Primary location for this position will be at the M-SPAN offices in Ann Arbor (2025 Traverwood), with reimbursable travel throughout regions of Michigan to co-lead evening HomeFront Strong groups at community sites, co-lead full-day trainings, and to attend periodic outreach events.